Most people come to me with a business problem.

 The ceiling you keep hitting isn't your market.
 It isn't your team.
 It isn't your competition.
 It's the system — or the systems — that are broken underneath it all.

-If you're a founder or CEO reading this — which of the three systems is actually the problem?
+If you're a founder or CEO and something is resonating — which of the three systems is actually the problem?

 Because when you fix the right one first, everything else starts to move.